Personal profile

 Research interests

-Mitch is a computational quantitative geographer and an applied computer scientist, with over 35 years experience of conducting academic research and delivering higher education teaching at UK Universities.
-His primary research interests lay in the fields of spatial analysis, geoinformatics, and applied computational geography.
-Much of his research has been undertaken under the following broad themes:
+Professor Mitch Langford is a computational quantitative geographer who has over 35 years experience of conducting academic research and teaching within UK Universities.
+His primary research interests fall in the fields of spatial analysis, geoinformatics, and applied computational geography, and has largely been conducted under the following broad themes:

 Mitch was awarded his first degree in Physical Geography and Geology.
-He went on to complete a Ph.D. that was focused on software development.
-Undertaken in the early days of digital image processing, he developed FORTRAN code to apply machine vision techniques and statistical classification tools to the identification of pollen grains viewed under a scanning electron microscope.
-This remains pioneering work in the burgeoning field of automated Palynology.
+He then took up a Ph.D. focused primarily on software development and undertaken in the early days of digital image processing.
+Coding in FORTRAN on PDP-11 and DEC VAX computers, he applied machine vision techniques and statistical classification tools to the identification of pollen grains viewed under a scanning electron microscope.
+This was pioneering work in what has now become the well-established field of automated Palynology and Paleopalynology (the study of fossil pollens and spores in ancient sediments).

-His research career reflects his long standing interests in both geography and computing and published works to date address the development and application of spatial technologies and spatial analyses to a wide range of social and environmental issues and concerns.
-This includes significant methodological advancements in spatial analyses, particularly in the development, promotion and application of dasymetric mapping and dasymetric areal interpolation techniques.
-More recently, his research has focussed on applied spatial accessibility modelling and its application to a range of services such as primary healthcare, public transport, childcare services and care homes.
-Once again this has included significant methodological advancements, most notably in the development of a solution for multi-modal two-step floating catchment area analyses of the spatial suppy-demand balance.
+After completing this Ph.D. his research career continued to pursue primary interests in geography and computing, leading on to a body of publications that have focussed on addressing the development and application of spatial technologies and spatial analyses to a wide range of social and environmental issues and concerns.
+This includes contributing significant methodological advancements in spatial analyses, particularly in the development and application of dasymetric areal interpolation techniques and dasymetric mapping.
+His recent research activites have become focussed on applying spatial accessibility modelling to a wide range of important services such as primary healthcare, public transport, childcare services and the provision of senior care homes.
+Once again, this work has included significant methodological contributions to the research literature, most notably in the development of a solution for the multi-modal two-step floating catchment area analysis of the spatial suppy-demand balance.

-Mitch has accrued an impressive record of research activity, publishing articles across a wide spectrum of international peer-reviewed academic journals, and presenting the outcomes of his work at conferences around the World.
-He has extensive experience of undertaking consultative projects with Government Agencies and Non-Government Organisations, both nationally and internationally, including previous secondments to the UN-funded "International Center for Tropical Agriculture" (CIAT) based in Cali, Colombia.
+Mitch has accrued an impressive record of research activity, publishing articles in a wide spectrum of international peer-reviewed academic journals, and presenting the outcomes of his work at conferences around the World.
+He also has extensive experience of undertaking consultative projects with both Government Agencies and Non-Government Organisations, nationally and internationally, including previous secondments to the UN-funded "International Center for Tropical Agriculture" (CIAT) based in Cali, Colombia.

 Teaching interests

-Software Engineering: Current teaching is focussed on the C# Programming language (C#, WinForms, ADO.NET, WPF).
-Experienced in developing in a range of other programming languages (Python, SQL, PL/pgSQL, HTML/CSS, JavaScript, PHP), used in support of both research activities and student projects.
+Software Engineering: Current teaching activity is focussed on the C# Programming language (C#, WinForms, ADO.NET, WPF, etc).
+However, I also develop solutions in a range of other programming languages such as SQL, PL/pgSQL, HTML/CSS, JavaScript, PHP and Python.
+All these, and more, are used in support of both research activities and student projects.

-Geoinformatics: A long track record in the adoption of spatially enabled object relational databases.
-Primarily based on PostgreSQL + PostGIS + pgRouting, but with experience also in SQLite / SpatiaLite, QGIS, ArcGIS, and various other desktop GIS packages.
+Geoinformatics: A long track record in the deployment of spatially enabled object-relational databases.
+This is primarily based on PostgreSQL + PostGIS + pgRouting, but with experience also in SQLite / SpatiaLite, QGIS, ArcGIS, and other desktop GIS packages.

 Web Mapping: Design and implementation of websites that incorporate maps and other spatial elements.
-Coding in HTML / CSS / JavaScript / jQuery.
-Client-side web mapping principles and technologies based on APIs such as GoogleMap, Bing Map, Leaflet, OpenLayers, and Turf.js.
+Coding mainly in HTML / CSS / JavaScript / jQuery.
+Client-side web mapping principles and technologies based on APIs such as GoogleMap, Leaflet, OpenLayers, and Turf.js.
 Server-side web mapping principles and technologies based on PHP scripting and GeoServer configuration.
-Also experience in the use of OpenTripPlanner, WMS and WFS data feeds, and GeoJSON & KML data interchange.
-The implementation of multi-tier server architecture solutions based on a WebServer + GeoServer + Postgres/PostGIS stack.
+This includes experience in the use of OpenTripPlanner, WMS and WFS data feeds, and GeoJSON & KML data interchange.
+The implementation of multi-tier server architecture solutions based on a WebServer + GeoServer + Postgres + PostGIS stack.

 Project supervision: